filipvanlaenen/laconic/README.md

 Something went wrong.
 ```

-Not everything is strictly linear though, and sometimes an error can be caused more than one thing.
+Not everything is strictly linear though, and sometimes an error can be caused by more than one thing.
 You can include
 different lines of messages as follows:

 ```java